Mitchelldbooth/School-Projects/README.md

-These are all my school projects
+These are all my school projects most are done in c++